owulveryck/blog/content/post/journey-onnx-day2.md

 (cf [_Building the DAG_](/2018/08/14/my-journey-with-onnx-and-go---the-beginning.html#building-the-dag) in the previous post for more information)

-I will take back the skeleton of the code I made to generate the graph with gonum in the first article.
+I will take back the skeleton of the code I made to generate the graph with Gonum in the first article.
 The main differences are:

 * I am now using a pointer to `gorgonia.ExprGraph` in the `computationGraph` structure